 12 or more credit hours Full-time

-9-11 credit hours 3/4 time 6-8 credit hours 1/2 time
+9-11 credit hours 3 / 4 time

+6-8 credit hours 1 / 2 time

 1-5 credit hours less than half time

+Ear the summer term train ing times is commuted different

 For the summer term, training time is computed differently.
 Veterans are advised to contact the VA office before registering.